Skip to main content

 No, your medical treatment and condition are confidential and protected by the right to medical privacy in Switzerland.

-What quantities can I be prescribed?
+What quantities can be prescribed to me?

-Whether your cannabis treatment will be covered by insurance depends on your individual insurance policy.
-If similar treatments are already covered, there is a likelihood that costs will be covered.
-If not, you may have to cover the costs yourself.
-However, it is worth fighting for cost coverage, as more and more patients are having success in enforcing these claims.
+Whether your cannabis treatment will be covered by insurance depends on your individual policy.
+If similar treatments are already covered, there's a good chance the costs will be reimbursed.
+If not, you may have to pay for it yourself.
+However, it's worth fighting for coverage, as more and more patients are successfully claiming reimbursement.

-Can you drive under the medical influence of cannabis?
+Is it legal to drive under the medical influence of cannabis?

 FAQs

-Things to know about cannabis prescription
+Things to know about cannabis prescriptions

 Here you will find frequently asked questions about medical cannabis prescriptions.

-Hopefully we can answer your questions too.
+We hope we can answer your questions as well.

 What side effects can occur?

-Can I overdose on cannabis?
+Is it possible to overdose on cannabis?

 Can cannabis be addictive?

-Can I take cannabis with other medications?
+Can I take cannabis along with other medications?

 Can I use cannabis if I have a mental illness?

-Can I also smoke cannabis?
+Can I smoke cannabis?

 Can cannabis affect the brain?

-Can I take cannabis during pregnancy?
+Can I use cannabis during pregnancy?

 2. Risk of premature birth: Cannabis use during pregnancy has been linked to an increased risk of premature birth.